bigskysoftware/intercooler-js/README.md

 Despite this simplicity, intercooler supports quite a bit of functionality:

-* It allows you to [specifying the UI event](http://intercoolerjs.org/docs.html#triggers) that triggers the AJAX request
+* It allows you to [specify the UI event](http://intercoolerjs.org/docs.html#triggers) that triggers the AJAX request
 * It makes [progress indicators](http://intercoolerjs.org/docs.html#progress) very simple to add
 * It supports many [custom HTTP response headers](http://intercoolerjs.org/docs.html#responses) for thinks like client-side redirection
 * It has a [REST-ful dependency mechanism](http://intercoolerjs.org/docs.html#dependencies)